projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

 -  i915 Service VM scheduler

-Since User VM always uses the host-based command submission (ELSP) model, and it never accesses the GPU or the Graphic Micro Controller (GuC) directly, its scheduler cannot do any preemption by itself.
+Since User VM always uses the host-based command submission (ELSP) model, and it never accesses the GPU or the Graphic Micro Controller (:term:`GuC`) directly, its scheduler cannot do any preemption by itself.
 The i915 scheduler does ensure batch buffers are submitted in dependency order, that is, if a compositor had to wait for